Distrotech/omniORB/omniORB/README.FIRST.txt

 Installation instructions are provided in the following files:

-- README.unix      for all unix platforms
+- README.unix.txt  for all Unix / Linux platforms
 - README.win32.txt for Windows, both 32 and 64 bit.